 If the social impact investment market is to achieve its potential, investors must also be confident investments will perform in line with expectations.
 Communications materials and labels can be useful tools to build on the existing narrative around ESG investing and its increasing mainstream success, while public relations efforts could help journalists engage with the topic.
 Journalist feedback shows that articles on social impact investing would best sit in the personal finance, money, investing, and finance and economic sections of publications.

-This work is led by Amanda Young, Head of Responsible Investing at Standard Life Investments.
+This work is led by Amanda Young, Head of Global ESG Investment Research at Aberdeen Standard Investments

 STRENGTHEN COMPETENCE AND CONFIDENCE WITHIN THE INDUSTRY